Richard Stokes (politician): Postwar career

 Following the 1945 general election, Labour were returned to power.
-Stokes was denied office, possibly because of his war time politics, devoted much of his energy to the Friends of Ireland group, of which he was treasurer.
+Stokes was denied office, possibly because of his war time politics, and devoted much of his energy to the Friends of Ireland group, of which he was treasurer.
 He was a member of the Executive of Save Europe Now, a group formed to improve the conditions for civilians in the British occupation zone in Germany.

-He was appointed Lord Privy Seal and the new position of Minister of Materials in April 1951, succeeding Ernest Bevin but served only a few months before Labour lost the 1951 general election.
-He aimed to show that the proposed armaments programme could be carried out, contrary to Aneurin Bevan and Harold Wilson (who had resigned over this and other issues).
+He was appointed Lord Privy Seal and the new position of Minister of Materials in April 1951, succeeding Ernest Bevin, but served only a few months before Labour lost the 1951 general election.
+He aimed to show that the proposed armaments programme could be carried out, contrary to the claims of Aneurin Bevan and Harold Wilson (who had resigned over this and other issues).
 He was involved in the controversy over the Anglo-Persian Oil Company.
 After Labour lost power to the Conservatives he was elected to the Shadow Cabinet where he served as shadow Defence spokesman, although he was voted out in 1956.